kammitama5/kammitama5.github.io/_posts/2017-4-20-Thursday-April-20th.md

 ## You should visit

 ![babbage](/images/babbage.png)

 This is the Babbage machine from the Computer History Museum.
+The Computer History Museum is one of the most amazing places!
 Every day the Museum was open, at 1pm, they'd demo it.
 It was on loan from a high-up person at Microsoft.
 It's an amazing machine!
+You can read more about it here [Babbage Differential Engine](http://www.computerhistory.org/babbage/)

 [Computer History Museum](http://www.computerhistory.org/)